wjakethompson/jayhawkdown/README.md

 [**thesisdown**](https://github.com/ismayc/thesisdown) package by
 Chester Ismay.

-The original Latex template and class document were written by Paul Johnson, and modified for use with pandoc and R markdown.
+The original LaTeX template and class document were written by Paul Johnson, and modified for use with pandoc and R markdown.

 ## Installation